 Yes.
 Charcoal filters are specifically designed to remove bad smells – including removing smoke smell indoors – from indoor air.

 You won’t find an air purifier for smoke smell removal without an activated charcoal filter.
 Smoke smell is a VOC (volatile organic compounds); it’s in a gaseous form and cannot be stopped by mechanic filters like HEPA filters.

 Charcoal filters effectively adsorb all VOCs, including smoke smell, and remove them from indoor air circulation.

 Overall Look At Smoke Air Purifiers

-- Gaseous smoke smell is removed by activated charcoal filter via the process of adsorption.
+- Gaseous smoke smell is removed by an activated charcoal filter via the process of adsorption.

-How good both of these filters and overall air purifier removes smoke is measured by AHAM’s smoke CADR rating.
+How well both of these filters and overall air purifier removes smoke is measured by AHAM’s smoke CADR rating.

 The higher the smoke CADR rating, the better the air purifier against smoke.